 Considering the limited time for implementing the AnaCredit and SHS requirements, it was decided to start with a light short term approach via a BIRD pilot for AnaCredit and SHS.
 The BIRD pilot started in 2015 with some volunteer National Central Banks (NCBs) and banks contacted by each participating NCB.

-The BIRD pilot has been successfully concluded in April 2017, with the publication of a comprehensive and detailed documentation describing in a formal language how the requirements addressed to banks with respect to the ECB Regulations on AnaCredit and Securities Holdings Statistics (for banking groups) may be satisfied by using data from the banks’ internal systems.
-The documentation is available to banks and all interested parties, as a public good and free of charge.
+The BIRD pilot has been successfully concluded in April 2017, with the publication as a public good and free of charge of a comprehensive and detailed documentation describing in a formal language how the requirements addressed to banks with respect to the ECB Regulations on AnaCredit and Securities Holdings Statistics (for banking groups) may be satisfied by using data from the banks’ internal systems.